giapoce/gitlab-eks/README.md

 ```

 ### Create a new project from Projects->New Project

 ### Enable auto-devops at project level

 ### Configure eks integration at project level from Operations->Kubernetes->Connect cluster with certificate->Connect existing cluster

 ### Create a new enviroment from Operations->Enviroment->New enviroment

+### Add a .gitlab-ci.yml file and fill it as shown in ./hello-world-ci/.gitlab-ci.yml

+### Run your pipeline

+### Test review-apps feature from  Operations->Enviroment->Open Live enviroment